CiscoDevNet/botkit-template/README.md

     npm install
     ```

-1. Create a Webex Teams bot account at ['Webex for Developers'](https://developer.webex.com/my-apps/new/bot), and note/save your bot's access token
+1. Create a Webex bot account at ['Webex for Developers'](https://developer.webex.com/my-apps/new/bot), and note/save your bot's access token

 1. Launch Ngrok to expose port 3000 of your local machine to the internet: